Breyanzi®: THE ONE with a safety profile in 3L+ MCL that builds on evidence seen in clinical trials and other lymphoma indications1

 • Ensure that 2 doses of tocilizumab are available prior to infusion of Breyanzi

-• Monitor patients daily for at least 7 days following Breyanzi infusion at a REMS-certified healthcare facility for signs and symptoms of CRS.
-Monitor patients for signs or symptoms of CRS for at least 4 weeks after infusion.
+• Monitor patients daily for at least 7 days following Breyanzi infusion for signs and symptoms of CRS.
+Instruct patients to remain within proximity of a healthcare facility for at least 2 weeks to monitor for signs and symptoms of CRS.
 At the first sign of CRS, institute treatment with supportive care, tocilizumab, or tocilizumab and corticosteroids as indicated

 • Counsel patients to seek immediate medical attention should signs or symptoms of CRS occur at any time

-CAR, chimeric antigen receptor; CRS, cytokine release syndrome; MCL, mantle cell lymphoma; NT, neurologic toxicity; REMS, Risk Evaluation and Mitigation Strategy; R/R, relapsed or refractory.
+3L, third-line; CAR, chimeric antigen receptor; CLL, chronic lymphocytic leukemia; CRS, cytokine release syndrome; FL, follicular lymphoma; LBCL, large B-cell lymphoma; MCL, mantle cell lymphoma; NHL, non-Hodgkin lymphoma; NT, neurologic toxicity; R/R, relapsed or refractory; SLL, small lymphocytic lymphoma.

 • The most common NTs (≥5%) included encephalopathy, tremor, aphasia, delirium, and headache